-27.22 Médecins Sans Frontières reported on 28 October 2005 that:
+27.19 Médecins Sans Frontières reported on 28 October 2005 that:

+This Country of Origin Information Report contains the most up-to-date publicly available information as at 14 February 2007.
+Older source material has been included where it contains relevant information not available in more recent documents.
 "The MSF project in Humera is the only programme in Ethiopia, and one of very few in the world which is treating people co-infected with Kala azar and HIV....The disease tends to develop in people living in poor and rural regions, especially those whose immune systems have already been weakened by malnutrition or other diseases, particularly HIV/AIDS.
 If left untreated, close to 95% of those who contract kala azar die."
 [25c]

-27.23 On 27 June 2005 Médecins Sans Frontières (MSF) reported that: "A severe outbreak of kala azar, a rare and fatal disease, has struck the region of Amhara, northwest Ethiopia.
+27.20 On 27 June 2005 Médecins Sans Frontières (MSF) reported that: "A severe outbreak of kala azar, a rare and fatal disease, has struck the region of Amhara, northwest Ethiopia.
 In the small rural community of Bura (pop: 6,000) more than 150 people have died and over 230 infected persons have already been recorded."
 [25d]